Pulitzer Prizes Fast Facts

 Timeline:

 1847 - Joseph Pulitzer is born in Mako, Hungary.
-He comes to the U.S. in the 1860s as a substitute for an enlistee in the U.S. Army during the Civil War.
+He comes to the United States in the 1860s as a substitute for an enlistee in the US Army during the Civil War.

 1847 - Joseph Pulitzer is born in Mako, Hungary.
-He comes to the U.S. in the 1860s as a substitute for an enlistee in the U.S. Army during the Civil War.
+He comes to the United States in the 1860s as a substitute for an enlistee in the US Army during the Civil War.

 1878 - Pulitzer becomes the owner of the St. Louis Post-Dispatch.